MaxWolf-01/TruthTabler/README.md

-Solves any boolean expression consisting of 'NOT', 'AND', 'OR', 'NAND', 'NOR', 'XOR', 'IF' or 'EQ, with corresponding operator heirarchy(high->low) and creates the corresponding CDNF and CCNF.
+Solves any boolean expressions, creates CCNF(POS) and CDNF(SOP) and minimizes the expression using the Quine-McCluskey Method
 ![example](https://github.com/MaxWolf-01/TruthTabler/blob/master/example.png)